 It’s been well-established that running a business blog on your corporate website is a great way to both build the content needed to enhance your site’s SEO strategy and to connect with your audience on a more personal level.

-Pillar content, as it relates to business blogging, can be defined as the series of posts that represents your site’s best work.
+Pillar content is the type of information that your audience would search for in the various search engines.
+As it relates to business blogging, pillar content can be defined as a series of posts that represents your site’s best work.
 These are the posts you’ll refer new visitors to, as well as the ones that will continue to be useful to readers – long after they’re initially posted.

 But because pillar content goes above and beyond standard blog posts, it requires some extra effort to develop.
 If you’re interested in making use of this potent business tool on your own website, take a look at the following 5-step process for creating your own series of pillar articles.